17 Questions To Ask A Photographer

 6. What’s the payment structure?

-This is how much you pay and when.
-Most photographers require a deposit upon signing a contract.
-This reserves the session date.
+That is how much you pay and when.
+Most photographers require a deposit upon signing a contract, which reserves the session date.
 The balance will be due around the time of the session.
-Different photographers ask for different amounts and a different times so be sure to know the schedule and totals.
+Different photographers ask for different amounts at different times, so be sure to know the schedule and totals.

 7. Check a few albums or galleries.

-• Ask for the difficult situations.
-If your photo concepts require shooting at night or in a dark venue with poor lighting, you’ll want to hire a photographer that’s comfortable with that.
+- Ask for difficult situations.
+If your photo concepts require shooting at night or in a dark venue with poor lighting, you’ll want to hire a photographer comfortable with that.
 Shooting in near darkness is very difficult.
 Check that the photographer who can shoot in the middle of the day can also handle the evening.

-• Check the subjects’ mood.
+- Check the subjects’ moods.
 Do people look happy, relaxed, and comfortable?

 8. What planning help do they provide?